-This worthless sack of shit was an expert witness.
+This worthless sack of shit was, at one time, an expert witness.
 Need I say more?

 Expertism is again in the news.
 I covered this before and illustrated why over-reliance on "experts" is short-sighted.
 After all, I have testified as an expert witness twice - and I don't know my ass from a hole in the ground - as helpful readers continually remind me.
 The idea that we should blindly follow the instructions of an "expert" is a fatally flawed idea.
 Experts can fake credentials or over-state them.
 Experts can be totally wrong.
 Experts can be mentally imbalanced.
 The science relied upon by experts can later be found out to be fabricated or just factually incorrect.